adr/madr/docs/adr/0000-use-markdown-architectural-decision-records.md

 # Use Markdown Architectural Decision Records

 Should we record the architectural decisions made in this project?
-And if we do, wow to structure these recordings?
+And if we do, how to structure these recordings?

 ## Considered Alternatives